Live from the Southern Command in sunny South Florida.

 By the way, these numbers ought to actually be higher, just like today, the 8.2% unemployment number.

-If the same number of jobs existed today as in 2009 when Obama took office, the unemployment rate today would be 10.9%.
+If the same number of jobs existed today as in 2009 when Obama took office, the unemployment rate today would be 10.9% if the labor force participation rate were the same.

-The only way that unemployment rate's down to 8.2% is that the administration has simply waved a magic wand and eliminated over two million jobs from the universe of jobs to be found in this country.
+The only way that unemployment rate's down to 8.2% is that the administration has simply waved a magic wand and eliminated over 2 million jobs from the universe of jobs to be found in this country.

 They did it.